Eastern Indigo Snake

 It is the longest snake native to North America and is known for chasing down its prey, including all native venomous snakes such as copperheads and rattlesnakes.
 This snake is not aggressive but will defend itself by biting or releasing a foul-smelling musk.
-Even so, it prefers escape over confrontation with people.
+Even so, it prefers to escape over confrontation with people.

 A healthy population of indigo snakes in your wilderness is a sign of a healthy ecosystem.
-They help keep rodent and venomous snake populations balanced and may even be immune to rattlesnake venom.
+They help keep rodent and venomous snake populations balanced and may even be resistant to rattlesnake venom.
 Unfortunately, they are threatened, and their range is much smaller than it once was.
 However, several conservation organizations are working to reintroduce them to areas where they previously lived.

 Eastern Indigo Snake Amazing Facts

 - Eastern indigo snakes use brute force to subdue their prey

 - There’s evidence that they may occasionally reproduce via parthenogenesis, where embryos spontaneously develop in unfertilized eggs.